d3/d3-queue/README.md

 Constructs a new queue with the specified *parallelism*.
 If *parallelism* is not specified, the queue has infinite parallelism.
 Otherwise, *parallelism* is a positive integer.
 For example, if *parallelism* is 1, then all tasks will be run in series.
 If *parallelism* is 3, then at most three tasks will be allowed to proceed concurrently; this is useful, for example, when loading resources in a web browser.

-### queue.defer(method[, arguments…])
+### queue.defer(task[, arguments…])

-Adds the specified *method* to the queue, with any optional *arguments*.
-The *method* is called with the optional arguments and a final callback argument, which should be called when the task has finished.
+Adds the specified asynchronous *task* function to the queue, with any optional *arguments*.
+The *task* will be called with the optional arguments and an additional callback argument; the callback should be invoked when the task has finished.

+Tasks can only be deferred before the *await* callback is set.
+If a task is deferred after the await callback is set, the behavior of the queue is undefined.

 ### queue.await(callback)
 ### queue.awaitAll(callback)

-Sets the *callback* to be notified when all deferred tasks have finished.
-If *await* is used, each result is passed as a separate argument; if *awaitAll* is used, the entire array of results is passed as a single argument.
+Sets the *callback* to be invoked when all deferred tasks have finished.
+The first argument to the *callback* is the first error that occurred, or undefined if no error occurred.
+If *await* is used, each result is passed as an additional separate argument; if *awaitAll* is used, the entire array of results is passed as the second argument to the callback.

+This method should only be called once, after any tasks have been deferred.
+If the await callback is set multiple times, or set before a task is deferred, the behavior of the queue is undefined.

 ## Callbacks

-The callbacks follow the Node.js convention where the first argument is an optional error object, and the second is used to pass on the result of an operation.
-Queue.js does not directly support asynchronous functions that return multiple results; however, you can homogenize such functions by wrapping them and converting multiple results into a single object or array.
+The callbacks follow the Node.js convention where the first argument is an optional error object and the second argument is the result of the task.
+Queue.js does not support asynchronous functions that return multiple results; however, you can homogenize such functions by wrapping them and converting multiple results into a single object or array.